 Code generation with Add Member is a convenient way to add a method or member variable to a class.
 The command is available from any reference to a class, so you add members without interrupting your normal flow of editing.

-Move to a reference to a class and select Add Member from the Quick Refactoring Menu (Shift+Alt+Q), or context menu of the text editor (Right-Click or Shift+F10).
+Move to a reference to a class and select Add Member from the Quick Action and Refactoring menu (Shift+Alt+Q), or context menu of the text editor (Right-Click or Shift+F10).

 You can also invoke Add Member from the context menu of the VA Outline, when the current selection is a class.
 In C/C++, this implies typically that you invoke Add Member when viewing the outline of a header file, not a source file.
 (Opening the refactoring menu when the current selection is a member lets you Add Similar Member.)